TRIP PLANNER ICELAND | PLAN YOUR TRIP TO ICELAND

 - BUY A GUIDE BOOK: During planning your trip to Iceland, an excellent resource is to buy an IcelandTravel guidebook.
 They have tons of great information on main attractions, places to stay, and many curiosities about Iceland’s culture.

 - BOOK YOUR FLIGHT: There are great options to fly direct to Iceland.
 Book in advance to try to get a better deal.
 The flights are approx. 6-8 hours.
-I recommend you browse through Skyscanner to find the best options for flights.
+I recommend you browse and compare prices for the BEST DEAL with Expedia or Skyscanner to find the best options for flights.

 - BOOK YOUR ACCOMMODATION IN ADVANCE: Iceland has great options for accommodations, but make sure you book in advance to take advantage of the best prices and best options.
 I recommend Booking.com as it has a great policy of free cancelation.